 The Interfraternity Council is also active with organizations outside the fraternal community.
 We have worked with the American Red Cross to establish semi-annual blood drives in the heart of campus, as well as clothing drives to benefit Project Safe.
 Giving back to not only the UGA community but also Athens-Clarke County is very important and the Interfraternity Council is always looking for new and exciting ways to reach out to the community.
 If your organization is interested in partnering with us, or if you have any ideas or suggestions, please contact us.

-Community service is major component of fraternity life.
+Community service is a major component of fraternity life.
 Chapters take part in such community service activities as volunteering at the Boys & Girls Club, Extra Special People, tutoring at local schools, and serving as medical volunteers at local clinics.
 UGA’s Interfraternity Council has also been very active with the American Red Cross, hosting blood drives at many fraternity houses.
-Giving back to the Athens-Clarke County is an important part of our Greek System and if your organization is interested in partnering with us, please contact IFC’s Vice President of Administration, Greg McKenzie.
+Giving back to the Athens-Clarke County is an important part of our Greek System and if your organization is interested in partnering with us, please contact IFC.

 Each year individual chapters raise thousands of dollars toward respective philanthropies and chapters support a philanthropic events by holding fundraisers annually.
 Fundraisers range from canned food drives to road races and golf tournaments.
 Recently, the Greek community united to fully fund and build a Habitat for Humanity House, known as the House the Greeks Built.
-The Greek community is also a major contributor to UGA Miracle, which among other endeavors sponsors a dance marathon which benefits Children’s Healthcare of Atlanta.
-In 2017, UGA Miracle raised over $1,270,000.
+The Greek community is also a major contributor to UGA Miracle, which among other endeavors sponsors a dance marathon that benefits Children’s Healthcare of Atlanta.
+In 2022, UGA Miracle raised over $1,100,000.